-"The World Bank Common Property Resource Management Network" (CPRNet) was established in 1995 by me, with important support from my colleague Narpat S. Jodha (Notes 1 and 2).
+"The World Bank Common Property Resource Management Network" (CPRNet) was established in 1995 by me, with important support from my colleague Narpat S. Jodha (Note 1, Note 2).
 We were both at the time staff members of the World Bank, based at the headquarters in Washington D.C.
 CPRNet was an international network open to practitioners, policy makers / managers, researchers, and others interested in issues related to the protection and advancement of common property rights, commons, and sustainable natural resource management.
 This included, inter alia:

 - Institutions and management of natural resources.

 - Poverty-reduction strategies and knowledge management.

 - Traditional/local knowledge.

 I had already in 1994 set up the World Bank network "Indigenous Peoples Net" (IPNet), which became a precursor to CPRNet (Note 3).
 CPRNet was from the very beginning closely connected with the World Bank.
 It was concerned with property rights, commons, sustainable natural resource management, partnerships, and tenurial and institutional aspects of managing natural resources.
 A fundamental premise for CPRNet’s work was to build local capacity.